open-policy-agent/conftest/docs/options.md

 ## `--fail-on-warn`

-Policies can either be catagorized as a warning (using the `warn` rule) or a failure (using the `deny` or `violation` rules).
+Policies can either be categorized as a warning (using the `warn` rule) or a failure (using the `deny` or `violation` rules).
 By default, Conftest only returns an exit code of `1` when a policy has failed.

 The `--fail-on-warn` flag changes this behavior to the following: